avl/savefile/README.md

 * Specialisation of introspection for hashmaps with string keys.
 This means introspection for hashmaps is not as nice.

+The nightly-only features are activated automatically when a nightly compiler is used.

 ## 0.7.1 Better support for ArrayVec